 The trail is mostly well marked, but there are some spots where one may get confused, take the wrong turn and ending up being lost.
-Which is why I wholeheartedly recommend not to hike the Poon Hill Circuit alone (in fact, I never recommend hiking alone: you can read why here).
+Which is why I wholeheartedly recommend not to hike the Poon Hill trek alone (in fact, I never recommend hiking alone: you can read why here).

 For the costs, these are some rough calculations:

 - around 300 to 600 Rupees per night for a bed (on the basis of shared or private room);

 - 100 Rupees to charge the phone and batteries;

 - 100 Rupees for wifi (though it hardly ever works);